 The course will consist of lectures and textbook readings.
-The final mark will be based on 10 non-cumulative quizzes, two non-cumulative tests and a non-cumulative final exam as well as 3 in-class group assignments.
+The final mark will be based on 10 non-cumulative quizzes, two non-cumulative tests and a non-cumulative final exam as well as 3 written assignments.

 Quizzes will be based on textbook material only.